pantheon-systems/documentation/source/content/platform-considerations.md

 The Pantheon platform includes [Drupal Steward](https://www.drupal.org/drupal-security-team/steward), a platform-level mitigation of certain highly-critical vulnerabilities that are identified in Drupal core, as a feature for all Drupal sites on Pantheon.
 All Pantheon sites are protected by Drupal Steward.

-For more information about Drupal Steward, visit the [Drupal Steward FAQ](https://www.drupal.org/drupal-security-team/steward/faq).
+For more information about Drupal Steward, refer to the [Drupal Steward FAQ](https://www.drupal.org/drupal-security-team/steward/faq).

 ## Email and Deliverability